castai/docs/docs/guides/kubernetes-permissions.md

 | batch           | jobs                                                                                                    | get<br/>list<br/>watch |

-CAST AI Agent's resource consumption vastly depends on the cluster size.
+CAST AI Kubernetes Agent's resource consumption vastly depends on the cluster size.
 The agent requires possibility to adjust resource limits proportionally to the size of the cluster.
-For that purpose Cluster Proportional Vertical Autoscaler patches Agent's deployment with re-estimated limits, which requires following permission:
+For that purpose Cluster Proportional Vertical Autoscaler patches CAST AI Kubernetes Agent's deployment with re-estimated limits, which requires following permission:

 | API Group | Resources   | Verbs | Description                                |
 |-----------|:------------|-------|--------------------------------------------|